MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 ## Installing the Azure Information Protection scanner

 The current version of the scanner for the unified labeling client is in preview for testing.
-During this preview, it is available as a separate install, **AIPULScanner.exe**, from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+During this preview, install the current preview version of the unified labeling client, from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

-If you are installing the scanner for the first time on a computer, download and install this separate executable and then follow the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md).
+If you are installing the scanner for the first time on a computer, download and install this client and then follow the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md).

 If you are upgrading the scanner from the Azure Information Protection client (classic), see the [Upgrading the Azure Information Protection scanner](#upgrading-the-azure-information-protection-scanner) section for instructions.